w5xd/Digi-XDwsjt/README.md

  KA9Q; and other memobers of the WSJT Development Group.

 If you want to build a Visual Studio .net project that implements FT8, then you do NOT need to build this kit.
-Instead, download its three results:
+Instead, download its result:
-	XDxmitFT8lib32.7z
-	XDxmitFT8lib64.7z
-	XDxmitFT8Sdk.7z
+	 XDwsjtFT8Sdk-<version>.7z
 And clone the git project Digi-XDft

 See the <a href='Makefile'>Makefile</a>.